emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-06-embedded-resources-and-external-resources.md

 }
 ```

-Runnig this, the output should be something like this:
+Running this, the output should be something like this:

 ```
 [Culture: en-US] Key: Action_greeting -> value: Hello